 As the full-metal G-Shock GMW-B5000D-1 and GMW-B5000TFG-9 are now available in North America, we counter the common arguments against buying one of these historic models.
 You likely don’t need any convincing to buy one, but in case you do…

 Yes, it is the most expensive square 5000-series G-Shock, but try to put it in perspective.
 The GW-5000-1JF is the closest model to the GMW-B5000 and also has a stainless steel inner-body and screw-back case (but with a resin bezel/band and no Bluetooth).
 It usually goes for around $300 USD online.
 While we don’t know the exact sales figures, it’s safe to say it’s a very popular model that people are willing to pay for.
-For just $200 more with the GMW-B5000D-1, you are getting a stainless steel bezel and band plus Bluetooth connectivity.
-The Bluetooth link adds a bunch of new features like automatic internet time adjustment, expanded world time with 300 cities (with 5 settable on the watch), a time and place log to track your whereabouts, five reminder alerts with text descriptions, phone finder, and easy access to the watch settings.
+For just $200 more for the GMW-B5000D-1, you are getting a stainless steel bezel and band plus Bluetooth connectivity.
+The Bluetooth link adds a bunch of new features like automatic internet time adjustment, expanded world time with 300 cities (with 5 settable cities on the watch), a time and place log to track your whereabouts, five reminder alerts with text descriptions, a phone finder function, and easy access to the watch settings.
 Also, some European users can change the day of the week abbreviation to match their language and set the date to the DD/MM style.
 Now consider the gold GMW-B5000TFG-9 which has a gold ion-plated surface and is only $100 more than the standard silver model.
 It is a 35th Anniversary limited edition with a commemorative case back and is sure to sell out.
 It should also be noted that these models are made in Japan, unlike the bulk of G-Shock watches that are made in Thailand or China.

-Bad reason #2: Buy it later or wait for new model
+Faulty reason not to buy #2: Buy it later or wait for new model

-Yes they will most likely get scratched if you wear them unless you are extremely careful.
+Yes, they will most likely get scratched if you wear them, unless you are extremely careful.
 That’s the nature of metal watches but it doesn’t stop people from buying other much more expensive stainless steel watches.
 This is a good reason to buy the GMW-B5000TFC-1 edition with DLC coating which will have better scratch resistance.
-That’s a 35th Anniversary Model (limited to 500 units) that will cost $1,200 USD if you can even get it for list price, so good luck finding one (and sorry we can’t help you with that).
-Scratches will give the watch character, but if you just can’t live with them then you can order a new bezel for the silver and gold models from authorized parts reseller PacParts, and they are not prohibitively expensive.
+That’s a 35th Anniversary Model (limited to 500 units) that will cost $1,200 USD, assuming you can find it for the list price.
+Scratches will give the watch character, but if you can’t live with them then you can order a new bezel for the silver and gold models from authorized parts reseller PacParts, and they are not prohibitively expensive.
 PacParts can get parts for both the GMW-B5000D-1 and GMW-B5000TFG-9 (links to PacParts pages).

-Bad reason #5: It’s too hard to find for list price
+Faulty reason not to buy #5: It’s too hard to find for list price